ohnx/docker-nginx-homedir/README.md

 Recommended usage is to create a volume (i.e. `docker volume create --name webserver_users`) and mount that at `/home` on this container, as well as a container with some sort of file host (e.g. sFTP, FTP).

+To use, specify an environment variable of SERVER_NAME to be whatever the desired server name is. e.g. `example.com`